Do you have traits that make you vulnerable to psychopathic manipulation?

 Notice that most of us are described on this page.
 Most people are at risk, whether they think so or not.

-Awareness of your vulnerabilities and traits that put you at risk is an important part of preventing involvement with a psychopath.
+Awareness of the vulnerabilities and traits that put you at risk is an important part of preventing involvement with a psychopath.

 © 2012 – 2014 ‘Psychopaths and Love’ All Rights Reserved